 - Received 2 promotions based on recognition for work ethic and listening skills.

 - Worked as tutor, raising student grades 20% on average.

 - Outstanding Teaching Assistant Award, New Forest Academy

 - Article, "Mentoring Starts with Listening" published in TeachThought.

 Hard Skills: creating lesson plans, mentoring, research, MS Office, developing materials, grading papers

 Here's a step by step guide on how to write a teaching assistant CV:

 1. Choose the Right Teaching Assistant CV Format

 Nobody likes sloppy work.
-Especially the school principal.
+Especially the school headmistress.

 Make the best first impression by choosing the right format for your CV for teaching assistant jobs.